teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ---
-title: repeating tasks app
+title: repeating tasks
-slug: repeating-tasks-app
+slug: repeating-tasks
 seo_title: task app for repeating tasks and one off tasks for one team or multiple teams
 seo_description: "#team is a task app for repeating tasks and one off tasks across